"Spending a lot of time here, aren't you?" Jack accused Daniel walking into the Ancient database interface room.

 "She's been driving us all in the Physics Department nuts with questions of time travel paradoxes.
 Now, I happen to be one of the few that has the clearance to know that it is not merely an idle curiosity of hers.
 It is a paradox that Anna is here and her past as been changed and how her existence came into being when technically she no longer has a "birth day".
-So she is waiting for that particular moment to pass."
+Anna survived her original birth day, but now she is waiting to pass the point Anna went back in time."

 "What will happen?"

 "That's the point.
-I mean certainly if one of us knew it would be me or, I suppose, Sam, but we don't at this point.
-It is just a thought experiment and will be until Anna's real "birth date" has passed.
+I mean certainly if one of us knew it would be me or, I suppose, maybe Sam, but we don't at this point.
+It is just a thought experiment and will be until the moment has passed.

 "Should I be concerned?"
 Jack asked.

 "I don't know.
 I mean this isn't some 80's sci-fi movie.
 She is here.
 There is no precedence that she will just disappear from existence.
-But then again we don't really know enough about time travel to predict-"
+Although, that would probably apply more to the day she was supposed to be born, but then again we don't really know enough about time travel to predict-"

 A knot developed in Jack's stomach, one he was sure Sam had been living with for the past 11 years.
 He suddenly looked concerned.